skull-candy/genieacs/README.md

 then press CTRL + X to exit the editor

 # 4th Step:
-once out of the editor run the following command to make it executable :
+Once out of the editor run the following command to make it executable :
 "chmod +x script.sh"
 and run the script :
 "sudo ./script.sh"
 and LET IT FINISH (PRESS Y (Case Sensitive) when promted during the installation.

 # 5th Step:
+Now There Are Two Techniques to Acomplish This Step :
 Technique 1 :
 Start of the service by runing the scripts in the location of the installation folder:
 "sudo /home/**USERNAME**/genieacs-gui/genieacs-start.sh"